canweriotnow/canweriotnow.github.io/source/_posts/2014-11-22-recovering-from-clojure-slash-conj.markdown

 We also learned that while type erasure in generics isn't going anywhere, we will be able to use generics with primitives.
 Which is pretty damned cool.
 So instead of getting the autoboxed `ArrayList<Integer>`, you can get an unboxed `ArrayList<int>`.

-I could be wrong, but the move away from autoboxing might allow for more direct access to unboxed primitives from Clojure, which would be a huge win for people who want to, for instance, program OpenGL games inClojure and need unboxed floats and doubles in order so to do.
+I could be wrong, but the move away from autoboxing might allow for more direct access to unboxed primitives from Clojure, which would be a huge win for people who want to, for instance, program OpenGL games in Clojure and need unboxed floats and doubles in order so to do.

 But here's the jaw-dropper: